Ibanez AR History

 A model representative of the Ibanez AR series

-A metal block called a "Sustain Block" is inserted under the bridge to enhance sustain.
+A metal block called a "sustain block" is inserted under the bridge to enhance sustain.

 The Tri-Sound System allows for three types of output: series, parallel, and single-coil.